Frequently Asked Questions

 What types of complaints does IE investigate?

-IE handles complaints surrounding incidents, allegations and charges of protected class discrimination and harassment, and retaliation prohibited by federal and state civil rights laws and regulations involving WMU students and employees, and other members of the University community.
+IE handles complaints surrounding incidents, allegations and charges of protected characteristic discrimination and harassment, and retaliation prohibited by federal and state civil rights laws and regulations involving WMU students and employees, and other members of the University community.

 Does IE represent the victim (Complainant) or the accused (Respondent)?